CARBIN REEF, SAGAY TRAVEL GUIDE

 Going back to Carbin Reef, I was struggling to get back to our boat and was a bit worried.
 But I reminded myself to just be calm and assured myself that I was wearing a life vest anyway.
 I signaled on my peers to call on the guide to help me get back into the boat.

 Our 2 guides were really good swimmers.
 They should be, they are swimming almost every day without using any life vest.
 To my mind, they might have acquired some gills already after many years of doing their job (Lol).

-After enjoying our snorkeling activity, we felt that we were already hungry, so we decided to proceed to our next destination where we will be having our lunch, the Suyac Island.
-The island is known for their century old mangroves which are now attracting many tourists.
+After enjoying our snorkeling activity, we felt that we were already hungry, so we decided to proceed to our next destination where we will be having our lunch, Suyac Island.
+The island is known for its century-old mangroves which are now attracting many tourists.

 Payment must be made at the wharf in Old Sagay, prior to your trip to Carbin Reef.